jdmar3/inls161/_posts/2017-07-13-scripting.md

 To do this we will have to install some more software, which may take a while.

 In the mean time, we will cover some of the basics of scripting in order to be able to automate our workflows a little bit better.
+BASH scripting is a good skill to have exposure to if you ever use any Linux/UNIX-based system and have repetitive tasks that you could script instead of completing manually.
 <excerpt/>

 # Texlive